Who should consider the Five-Year Doctor of Medicine Degree Program?

 Students who have completed a Higher Secondary Certificate in a Sciences stream including Biology, Chemistry and Physics are strong candidates for this program.

-The three-term Pre-Medical and ten-term Doctor of Medicine (MD) degree programs, in combination, offer a comprehensive medical education and prepare students for postgraduate education in the U.S.
+The Pre-Medical program and ten-term Doctor of Medicine (MD) degree program, in combination, offer a comprehensive medical education and prepare students for postgraduate education in the U.S.

 What is the advantage of Trinity's Five-Year Program?

 Enrollment in Trinity School of Medicine's 5-Year Program will better prepare you for achieving residency and licensure in the United States.